Pagers: Thank pop culture for your longevity

 Hip hop, on the other hand, did progress.
 Hip-hop moved on to embrace 2-way pagers in the early 2000s.
 Fabolous’ “Young’n (Holla Back)” shows the artist using a 2-way pager.
 According to Boombox, this singular use of 2-way pagers highlighted them as a “hot commodity”.

-Pagers continued in hip-hop and rap videos for a few more years after their use in the Fabolous video and were seen in the likes of videos from Snoop Dogg and JAY-Z. However, by the time smartphones became more ubiquitous in the early 2000s, the popularity of pagers waned.
+Pagers continued in hip-hop and rap videos for a few more years after their use in the Fabolous video and were seen in the likes of videos from Snoop Dogg and JAY-Z. However, by the time smartphones became more ubiquitous in the early 2000s, pager longevity waned.

 One should note that the early 2000s was also the time at which Motorola got out of the paging business.
 Does one need a bigger canary in the coal mine than this to notice that pagers were on their way out?
 Articles written at the time that Motorola exited the paging business noted that the company realized as the prices of mobile phones fell, the popularity for its pagers would wane.
 Pagers were simply no longer the revenue drivers they used to be.